 Note: Misconfiguration of critical values in the system’s registry could be fatal for your operating system.
 Therefore, we insist that you create a system restore point before proceeding forward with the process.

 - Open the Registry Editor by typing in regedit in Run.

-- Now paste the following in the address bar at the top for quick navigation:
+- Now paste the following into the address bar at the top for quick navigation:

 How to Troubleshoot Printer Spooler

 Windows 11 and Windows 10 come with preinstalled troubleshooter where the operating system automatically determines an error and tries to fix it.
-If the troubleshooter is unable to fix it, then it will suggest an action to be taken by you to fix it.
+If the troubleshooter is unable to fix it, then we would suggest an action to be taken by you to fix it.

 - Navigate to the following:

 Settings app >> System >> Troubleshoot >> Other troubleshooters

 - Here, click Run in front of Printer.

 - Troubleshooting Wizard will now launch.
 From the first window, select which printer you want to troubleshoot, and click Next.